zilanxiong/LIGO-backaction-simulation/ordering-verification/README.md

 # Ordering verification: signal vs. back-action vs. noise

-Numerical verification of the commutation structure that underpins the QFI/back-action study, before any sweep machinery is built on top of it.
+Numerical verification that the ordering of signal/displacement with back-action doesn't matter even with loss incorporated.

 ## The claim

-With the mentor's convention the GW signal is the unitary `S = exp(-i eps x)` with generator `x = a + a†` (it creates phase-quadrature fluctuations), and radiation-pressure back-action is `B = exp(-i g x²)`.
+The GW signal is the unitary
+`S = exp(-i eps x)` with generator `x = a + a†` (it creates phase-quadrature fluctuations), and radiation-pressure back-action is `B = exp(-i g x²)`.
 Since `[x, x²] = 0`: